Our top tips on getting the best price for your Banksy. Plus we explain live auction, private sale, online auctions, Pest Control, and more.

 If you are in possession of a masterpiece by Banksy (original, unique, authenticated painting or sculpture) then you have something to offer the market that cannot be matched.
 Selling it on the private market might well allow for a quick and anonymous sale, but is unlikely to reap the rewards of the bidding battle that an auction allows for.

-A one of a kind masterwork – such as the likes of Devolved Parliament, Show Me the Monet, and Forgive Us Our Trespassing, all of which sold at Sotheby’s in the last two years for between £6 and £10m – fully deserves the drama of auction.
+A one of a kind masterwork – such as the likes of Game Changer, Devolved Parliament, Show Me the Monet, and Forgive Us Our Trespassing, all of which sold at Sotheby’s in the last two years for between £6 and £17m – fully deserves the drama of auction.
 Buyers at this level are fully aware that when a piece comes to market it presents a once-in-a-lifetime opportunity, likely never to be available to them again and are therefore likely to bid well in excess of the presale estimate.
 All you need is at least two prospective buyers with deep pockets determined to acquire the artwork.

 Auction bidding wars on masterworks are second-to-none in terms of excitement.
 They are emotional and public, making them a process that many collectors both crave and deplore.
 There is nothing like the buzz of outbidding your opponent at your last acceptable increment (bar perhaps the buzz felt by the seller as they watch the bidding soar above high estimate).
-Over 50% of Banksy artworks offered in 2020 exceeded their presale estimates.

-Banksy’s monumental 4-metre wide masterpiece Devolved Parliament, portraying a dystopian view of chimpanzees in the House of Commons, was perfectly suited to the grand spectacle of public auction.
+The work eclipsed the previous world record made by Banksy’s monumental 4-metre wide masterpiece Devolved Parliament, portraying a dystopian view of chimpanzees in the House of Commons, was perfectly suited to the grand spectacle of public auction.
 The work sold for five times its presale estimate of £1.5-£2m, prompting Banksy to announce on Instagram: “record price for a Banksy painting… shame I didn’t still own it”.

 There was a 13-minute bidding battle for the work, in which as many as ten bidders were involved, at least five of them in the room.
 At one tense moment, the hammer was poised to fall at £6.4m whilst a bank of Sotheby’s telephone bidders with hands over their mouths to obscure their discussion talked frantically to their clients, but an in-room bidder came back in at the very last moment forcing the battle onwards, before eventually giving way to the winning telephone bid of over £9.8m.
 It was a world-class auction climactic moment, for a world-class piece of art.